SeisComP/seiscomp/doc/base/concepts/configuration.rst

 it should process.
 To display a representative data channel a viewer needs to know which channel to show.
 Global bindings solve that issue by defining the "preferred" location code and channel code with the two parameters `detecLocid` and `detecStream`.
-The TraceViewe, :ref:`scrttv` can read all available station bindings, compose a fully qualified channel name from network code (part of the binding), station code, detecLocid and detecStream.
+The TraceView, :ref:`scrttv` can read all available station bindings, compose a fully qualified channel name from network code (part of the binding), station code, detecLocid and detecStream.
 It will then lookup the inventory information for that channel and display it.